Marcin-Pankowski/Kogito-Template-for-Microservices/README.md

 To experiment with the processes, please use Visual Studio Code and load the Kogito Bundle extension.

 1. Pull this repository with VSC.
-2. Start the Service : mvn clean install quarkus:dev or mvn clean install quarkus: .
+2. Start the Service : mvn clean install quarkus:dev or mvn clean install quarkus:test.
+3. Modify ComplexServiceExample.bpmn and ServiceExample.java.
+4. Modify Tests.

 # Test